 With no buses, it might seem impossible, but Jerusalem is not a huge city so walking is the best way.
 There are still private taxis available, and with quiet streets, renting a bike is a great possibility.
 Of course, renting a car is always a good idea if you’re planning to leave the city.

 If you need to travel from Jerusalem to Tel Aviv and don’t have access to a car, there are shared taxis (sheruts) running throughout Shabbat, that you can organize here.

 Where Can I Eat on Shabbat in Jerusalem?

-Eating in Jerusalem during Shabbat in the Western part of the city can be tricky – there are some non-kosher restaurants which remain open.
-In the Old City, the Arab shuk remains open as usual, as do businesses in East Jerusalem.
+Eating in Jerusalem during Shabbat in the Western part of the city can be tricky – there are some non-kosher restaurants that remain open.
+In the Old City, the Arab souk remains open as usual, as do businesses in East Jerusalem.
 For a list of places in Jerusalem open on Shabbat, click here.